 I stayed at Hostel Joven Mundo Catedral seconds away from the main square and had an incredible time there.
 The location is hard to beat, but a big highlight is their rooftop bar where I watched an incredible sunset over the cathedral.
 It is a good place to meet other travelers, and unlike most hostels I’ve stayed at, there was a wide range of travelers of all ages.

-There’s a few pros and cons with going through a tour.
-The one I went with also lumped Teotihuacan together the underwhelming Plaza de Las Tres Culturas and the world-renowned Basilica de Guadalupe.
+There are a few pros and cons with going through a tour.
+The one I went with also lumped Teotihuacan together with the underwhelming Plaza de Las Tres Culturas and the world-renowned Basilica de Guadalupe.
 My super religious mom strongly recommended I go, and suggested I change my theme to The Praying Traveler.
 I decided to meet her halfway and go to the Basilica and avoid changing my theme.
 The Basilica was definitely worth going to, but I felt rushed during the visit to both the Basilica and Teotihuacan.
-I didn’t have much time so I didn’t have much of a choice, but if you’re more the type to just get pictures and go, then going with a tour should be fine.
+I didn’t have much time so I didn’t have much of a choice.
+If you’re more the type to get your pictures and go, then going with a tour should be fine.

-If I chose not to go to the pyramids, I would have gone to Xochimilco.
+If I chose not to go to the pyramids, I would have gone to the Floating Gardens of Xochimilco.
 If you’ve got a little extra time in Mexico City, I recommend checking it out before the once magnificent attractions disappears completely.

 Overall, Mexico City was one of my favorite places I have been to.
 The combination of its old cultures and traditions with the modernity makes it a great destination for all sorts of travelers.
 I had very little expectations going into Mexico City, (other than just wanting to keep my Latin American adventure going on a little longer) but I left with a satisfying last hurrah in a city that I will definitely be returning to.